-The basement is approximately 5m from the public highway, and the front of the lightwell is approximately 2.5m of the pavement.
+The site is not within 5m of the public highway, but the front lightwell is within 5m of the pavement.

 4.1.5.
 UK Power Network

 There are no significant items of electrical infrastructure (such as pylons, substations or tunnels) in the immediate vicinity.